-Under the guidance of the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS), the Expert Group on System Reactor Multi-Physics (EGMUP) advances the state of the art in establishing processes and procedures for certifying experimental data and benchmarking multi-physics multi-scale modelling and simulation (M&S).
+Under the guidance of the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS), the Expert Group on Reactor Systems Multi-Physics (EGMUP) advances the state of the art in establishing processes and procedures for certifying experimental data and benchmarking multi-physics multi-scale modelling and simulation (M&S).
 Coupled behaviours of two or more of the following physics will include, but are not limited to the following:

 Multi-physics aspects of both steady-state and transients conditions of existing and advanced nuclear systems are examined along with uncertainty quantification and propagation through different scale (multi-scale M&S) and different physics phenomena (multi-physics M&S).